mmaitre314/MediaReader/README.md

 Reads audio/video samples from cameras and microphone using MediaCapture.
 Store apps targeting either Windows or Windows Phone are supported.

-The following code snippet reads a video frame in Bgra8 format from the default camera:
+The following code snippet reads a video sample in Bgra8 format from the default camera:

 ```c#
 # Create MediaCapture